MoBahr98/Manufacturing-Defect-Detection-Model-Optimization/README.md

 # 🏭 Manufacturing Defect Detection – Model Optimization Project

 This project explores **machine learning model selection and optimization** for predicting manufacturing defects.

-It focuses on building, tuning, and evaluating multiple classification models — ultimately finding the most effective one for high-accuracy defect prediction.
+- It focuses on building, tuning, and evaluating multiple classification models.
+Ultimately finding the most effective one for high-accuracy defect prediction.

 ---